Spondylosis relief through weight management

 Spondylosis is a condition that is most commonly caused by simple aging, but that doesn’t mean there is nothing you can do to work against it.
-In fact, one significant risk factor in addition to family history is obesity, so losing any extra pounds you’re carrying and maintaining a lower body weight can help reduce your risk for spondylosis and even minimize current symptoms.
+In fact, one significant risk factor in addition to family history is obesity, so losing any excess pounds you’re carrying and maintaining a lower body weight can help reduce your risk for spondylosis and even minimize current symptoms.
 To learn about various methods that can help you manage your weight gain as well as the treatments available for spondylosis relief, read the following article.

 Weight loss tips

-While you should always check with your physician before starting any weight loss program, the best weight loss routines include three main tenets:
+While you should always check with your doctor before starting any weight management program, the best weight loss routines include three main factors:

-- Exercise – Cardiovascular exercise can help accelerate weight loss.
-Strength training will help build strong bones and maintain weight loss by increasing the amount of calories burned daily, even while the body is at rest.
+- Exercise.
+Cardiovascular exercise can help accelerate weight loss.
+Strength training will help build strong bones and maintain weight loss by increasing the number of calories burned daily, even while the body is at rest.

-- Healthy diet – Give your body the nutrients it needs to stay strong and maintain healthy cartilage and bone structures.
-Without a healthy diet, your body is less able to resist normal wear and tear, which is the basis for most cases of spondylosis.
+- Healthy diet.
+Give your body the nutrients it needs to stay strong and maintain healthy cartilage and bone structures.
+Without a healthy diet, your body is less able to resist normal wear, which is the basis for most cases of spondylosis.

 Conservative treatments for spondylosis

-In addition to weight loss, there are a number of conservative treatments you can choose from to alleviate symptoms.
-The specific ones you use should be based on your particular condition and can be pinpointed by your physician, but common treatments include:
+In addition to weight management, there are a number of conservative treatments you can choose from to ease your symptoms.
+The specific ones you use should be based on your condition and can be pinpointed by your doctor, but common treatments include: